shufflrr/userguide/src/reports-present-live.md

 ## Steps

-Click the "Reports" icon and the "PresentLive Sessions" tab
+Click the "Reports" icon and the "PresentLive™ Sessions" tab
 * View who presented, what they presented, and when
 * Use filters to find a specific user, deck, or session
 * Change the date range to view another time period